Timothy C. Hain, MD • Page last modified: March 27, 2021

 |Acoustic Neuroma (swelling of 8th nerve, just under Facial nerve)|

-Acoustic neuromas, also known as "acoustics" or vestibular schwannomas, are non-malignant tumors of the 8th cranial nerve.
+Acoustic neuromas, also known as "acoustics", acoustic neurinomas, or the currently preferred "vestibular schwannomas", are non-malignant tumors of the 8th cranial nerve.
 Most commonly they arise from the covering cells (Schwann cells) of the inferior vestibular nerve (Komatsuzaki and Tsunoda, 2001; Krais, 2007).
 They can also arise within the labyrinth, where they are called "intralabyrinthine schwannomas" (Neff et al, 2003).
 Sometimes, instead of "neuroma", it is called an "neurinoma".
 Of course, the name doesn't really matter as everyone understands that both are names for the same thing.
 A rose is a rose ...

 Acoustics comprise about 6% of all intracranial tumors (Anderson et al, 2000), about 30% of brainstem tumors, and about 85% of tumors in the region of the cerebellopontine angle -- another 10% are meningiomas.
 The 6% number is probably much too high as meningiomas and pituitary tumors are underreported.